 Martina is an Italian screenwriter, currently working as a freelance consultant for both independent documentaries and mainstream series.
 Her credits include successful Italian TV programs and documentaries.
 Her storytelling is often about youth subcultures and LGBTQ+ rights.
 She is based between Rome and Milan.

 Rainbow Community Kampuchea (RoCK) was created in 2009 by Cambodian LGBTQ+ activists to raise awareness on Cambodian LGBTQI+ people rights. www.rockcambodia.org

 A change-maker and human rights researcher, Céline is the former technical advisor for the NGOs RoCK and Destination Justice for which she co-organised the 2017 ILGA-Asia Regional Conference, published several reports and educational videos.
 After living and working seven years in Cambodia, Céline is now based in France where she is finishing her PhD at Aix-Marseille University.

 Valeria started her film career in corporate films and documentaries before moving into independent feature films.
 She worked her way up through the ranks of production, eventually undertaking roles working on big budget studio feature films for Warner Brothers, Universal and Disney.
 In her role at Pathe as Production Executive, from 2014 to 2019, Valeria helped to oversee and support each production from development through to distribution.
 She is currently working as a freelance production consultant and independent producer.

 Composer: Joeri Pronk

-The beautiful tracks of the Lotus Sports Club Kickstarter promo video have been kindly composed by the talented London-based Dutch electronic musician and composer Joeri Pronk.
+The beautiful score of Lotus Sports Club has been composed by the talented London-based Dutch electronic musician and composer Joeri Pronk.
 Visit his website to listen to more of his evocative music: www.joeripronk.com